Ad-supported interface

 Yardbook makes money from ads in the app and a small payment processing margin.
 You see ads in your business software every day.
 Grassr has no ads, ever.

-Free forever.
+$199/yr flat.
 Run your whole business from your phone.

 Yardbook is genuinely free, and that earns it real loyalty.
 Reviewers consistently call it “a very good program for the cost.”
 The friction shows up in attention and UX, not dollars: